-9.1.6 The Operator has completed “AIS” testing of any previous modification requests and co-operated with the CMC & TAM teams to integrate into the live environment.
+9.1.4 The Operator has completed “AIS” testing of any previous modification requests and co-operated with the CMC & TAM teams to integrate into the live environment.

-9.1.7 Non-forecasted requests will be delivered using reasonable endeavours.

-9.1.9 Both parties, from time to time, may request a review of existing connection types (i.e. Internet, NAP & POP) to ensure they are still appropriate.
+9.1.5 Both parties, from time to time, may request a review of existing connection types (i.e. Internet, NAP & POP) to ensure they are still appropriate.